meditationstuff/protocol_1/index.md

 [<a href="#109a11h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

+# <a id="p23" href="#p23">p23: (stub)</a>

+Exploring, allowing:

+no choice, no optionality, no free will, no free won't no space, no freedom (and how that’s ok though maybe a little claustrophobic and slow-growing surprising and frustrating at first)

+* cf. 'determinism', no-self, no elsewhere, no elsewhen, emptiness

+[<a href="#109a12h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

+# <a id="p24" href="#p24">p24: (draft)</a>

+Allowing, welcoming:

+* not transforming yourself
+* \[not seeing reality clearly]
+* no becoming whatsoever
+* ????????impersonal achievement
+* ?????????align[...]????????
+* don't know why i'm doing it except that i am doing it, except that i find myself doing it
+* i'm not even sure what i want to happen
+* only really action is my finding myself in action
+* \[don't know what doing]
+* \[don't know what want]
+* \[don't know what anything means]
+* \[don't know who am]
+* no idea what's going on or what it means
+* something keeps happening and don't know what and even "something" is too much a thing
+* don't know what things are or what they mean and yet still acting
+* no idea what i'm doing, no idea why i'm doing it

+[<a href="#109a13h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

+# <a id="p25" href="#p25">p25:</a>

+Non-suppressive-ly, non-push-ily, allowing-ly, non-layer-y-ly, find the natural, ordinary, self-stable, global stillpoint; find global stillpoint---the part/&#8203;configuration of state space where all \[subtle, change-causing, self-changing] processes, movement, “momentums”/momenta are still \[in the not moving sense], quiet, absent, or in balance.
+Allow for things/&#8203;stuff/&#8203;oldness/&#8203;newness to come up, to bloom/&#8203;sift out of increasing stillness or initial, temporary moments or patches thereof.
+This might at first feel like balancing on the head of a pin, or painstakingly balancing many interrelating balance-scales simultaneously, or other things.
+It may feel very un-natural on and off, while/&#8203;before becoming more natural (not because you're getting used to something but because you're finding the under-already-naturalness..)
+Gross/&#8203;overt body movements are ok, departures from stillness and surges and prolonged periods of non-stillness and intensification of movement (or whatever), along the way, are ok.

+See also:

+* <a href="#creativity-unsticking-protocol-solo-and-otherwise">creativity(/&#8203;unsticking) protocol [solo and otherwise]</a>
+* <a href="#more-compressed-pith-instructions">more compressed pith instructions</a>

+[<a href="#109a14h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

 # <span id="110"></span><a id="theory" href="#theory">theory:</a>